 - Take plenty of rest especially the affected knee at least 2 days.
 Avoid placing pressure on the knee joint while there is still pain.

 - Apply an ice pack on the affected knee immediately after the injury to lessen swelling and inflammation around the area and also relieve the pain.
 Apply the cold compress at least 15-20 minutes at a time on the first day or two after the injury and make the area is warm before reapplying the compress.
 Avoid placing the ice pack directly on the skin to prevent frostbite and making the condition worse.
-Make sure that the ice pack is wrapped with a towel before applying on the affected area.
+Wrap the ice pack with a towel before applying on the area.